|Credit Building Rating:||3.0 / 5|

 Why another card might be a better fit

 While the OpenSky Secured Visa beats out plenty of unsecured credit-building cards when it comes to cost, credit limit potential and ease of approval, it’s unlikely to be your best credit-building option.
 That’s because you can easily find secured cards that charge no annual fee, including some that offer rewards on some or all of your purchases, allowing you to not only avoid fees but even earn money with the card while you work on your credit.
-And since the OpenSky Secured card offers no path to an unsecured card, you’ll need to put in fresh applications for new cards should you want to level up your card portfolio in the future.

 No rewards program and few perks